 In the summer of 1967 Marta, Helena and Vasek went on a three-week-tour in Germany, Austria and Switzerland including a TV appearance recorded by Hessischer Rundfunk in Frankfurt am Main.

-On October 16, 1967 it was time for a new premiere at Rokoko "Waiting for fame" with Marta Kubisova, Helena Vondrackova and Vaclav Neckar.
-Marta sang her great hits in the show and one duet with Helena Vondrackova "Hej, pane zajici" which would become one of hits performed in the future by Golden Kids.
+On 16 October 1967 it was time for a new premiere at Rokoko "Listy důvěrné" with Marta Kubisova, Helena Vondrackova and Vaclav Neckar.
+Marta sang her great hits in the show and one duet with Helena Vondrackova "Hej, pane zajici" which would become one of the songs performed in the future by Golden Kids.

 1968

 Marta became one of the biggest pop artist in the country in the first fanclub was established at the beginning of this year.
-The fanclub had its own newsletter called "Depese" (Letters) called after Marta's big hit.
+The fanclub had its own newsletter called after Marta's big hit "Depese" (Letters).

 You think only about money... - the single